 Third Class | 113 | 709 | 16% |

-Seven passengers disembarked, including Father Francis Browne, a Jesuit trainee, whose photographs are the last ever taken of the Titanic.
+Seven passengers were disembarked, including Father Francis Browne, a Jesuit trainee, whose photographs were the last ever taken of the Titanic.

 At 1.30 pm, to the sound of a whistle blast and bagpipes, the Titanic lifted her anchor and started her journey.

-One final stop was necessary.
-At the Daunt Light-ship to drop off the pilot who had guided the ship in and out of Cork Harbor.
+One final stop was necessary at the Daunt Light ship.
+This was to drop off the pilot who had guided the ship in and out of Cork Harbor.

 The Sinking of The Titanic